Mampenda/Multiprogramming/README.md

 Because the execution of a `Thread` that is blocked on an intrinsic lock cannot be interrupted, we have no way to recover from a deadlock.
 We can see an example of this in the class `Uninterruptable` that produces a deadlock situation and then tries to interrupt the threads.
-When ran, the class is going to deadlock forever.
-The only way to exit it will be to kill the program.
+When ran, the class is going to deadlock forever so the only way to exit it will be to kill the program.

 The solution to this problem is to implement the code with reentrant locks instead of with intrinsic locks.